sjyu001/sjyu001.github.io/_pages/about.md

 **Submission Instructions**

-Blog posts will be submitted through editing the sample blog (See `./posts/2025-04-28-STUDENTID.md`).
+Blog posts (and the abstracts) will be submitted through editing the sample blog (See `./posts/2025-04-28-STUDENTID.md`).
 Adding new type of contents, e.g., interactive figures, is allowed as long as the new contents do not require installing new packages.

 1. Blog post content:
    - File: `./_posts/2025-04-28-STUDENTID.md`